crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods/README.md

 - Identify AES-CCMP as the core security protocol for WPA2 and AES-GCMP for WPA3, highlighting their advantages over previous standards
 - Understand the progression from WPA to WPA3 as a response to evolving security threats and hardware capabilities

 This section traces the evolution of key encryption and integrity algorithms developed to protect Wi-Fi networks.
 It covers interim solutions like TKIP and the Michael MIC, which were designed for legacy hardware, their security limitations, and the modern, robust protocols that replaced them.
-More specifically, this sections cover the following encryption and integrity algorithms: TKIP (WPA), MIC (Message Integrity Check "Michael" in WPA), AES-CCMP (WPA2), and AES-GCMP (WPA3).
+More specifically, this section cover the following encryption and integrity algorithms: TKIP (WPA), MIC (Message Integrity Check "Michael" in WPA), AES-CCMP (WPA2), and AES-GCMP (WPA3).

 ## Topics covered in this section